babashka/babashka.curl/README.md

 ## Status

-This library will be included in [babashka](https://github.com/borkdude/babashka/) but can also be used with JVM Clojure.
+This library will is part of [babashka](https://github.com/borkdude/babashka/) but can also be used with JVM Clojure.
+Check `CHANGES.md` before upgrading.
 Contributions welcome.

 ## Usage